- Recent News

 Absence for holidays during term time is unauthorised in line with national guidance and may result in a fine being administered by the EIPT.

 Protecting children using technology is embedded into the computing curriculum.
 It is important that our children are aware of the risks and that these dangers are raised with them at appropriate times through the school year.
 We provide children and young people with an awareness of how to stay safe on line.
 Parent support is also available through information sheets; discussion and awareness raising sessions.
-Mrs Avery is the named person for leading on e-safety.
-If you need any advice regarding keeping your child safe on line, please feel free to contact her on the school number.
+Mrs Holland and Mr Tebbutt are the named staff for leading on e-safety.
+If you need any advice regarding keeping your child safe on line, please feel free to contact them on the school number.

 FREE E-Safety Webinar

-If you would like practical and valuable advice on how to protect yourself and your family online, Gooseberry Planet are offering a free parent webinar, hosted by Stella James.
+If you would like practical and valuable advice on how to protect yourself and your family online, Gooseberry Planet regularly offer free parent webinars, as well as a range of resources and tips.
 Please contact the school for further information.